testtrim/testtrim/README.md

 | Embedded file tracking (ie. if a file embeds another file, changes to<br>either will trigger related tests) | ✅ | ✅ | ❌ |
 | Performance | 👍 | OK | Mega-👎 |

+# Coverage Database

+testtrim's coverage database has three implementations accessible through the `TESTTRIM_DATABASE_URL` environment variable:
+- SQLite database: `file://...` with a file path, or `:memory:` for a temporary in-memory database.
+- PostgreSQL database: `postgres://` with optional credentials, hostname, and a database; eg. `postgres://user:password@host/database`.
+- Remote API:
+    - The server is an instance of `testtrim` running with the `run-server` subcommand, which needs to have it's own `TESTTRIM_DATABASE_URL` configured to either a SQLite or PostgreSQL database URL.
+    - The client accesses the remote server via a `TESTTRIM_DATABASE_URL` set to `http://...` or `https://...` with the host and port of the testtrim database.

 # Known Issues

 ## Limited Scope